groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datacolumn/_index.md

 ```

-Sets the name of the column in the com.groupdocs.assembly.system.data.DataColumnCollection.
+Sets the name of the column in the [DataColumnCollection](../../com.groupdocs.assembly.system.data/datacolumncollection).

 **Parameters:**
 | Parameter | Type | Description |